Updated on May 13, 2023

 “Kevin Keller” #3

 Summer’s arrived in Riverdale, and with it, a summer job for Kevin: being a lifeguard at Riverdale’s beach.
-Cue the appearance of Cheryl Blossom, along with her entourage of friends; sand friends include a homophobic cohort named Sloan.
+Cue the appearance of Cheryl Blossom, along with her entourage of friends; said friends include a homophobic cohort named Sloan.
 Akin to a 60s teen beach movie, Cheryl’s pals challenge Kevin, Archie, and the gang to a surfing contest, which Kevin accepts.

 This was an enjoyable story, with Kevin getting the usual support from his friends, plus making a new one.
 However, I wonder at what point Kevin met Cheryl; he seems familiar with her (and her personality) upon “rescuing” her.
 Though given the high number of adventures the Archie gang must have in a single year (per comics’ frozen-in-time nature), I can assume the two secondary characters previously met off-panel.